 There are additional advantages for display manufacturers too.
 Whether the TV or monitor uses a DSC DisplayPort connector, or DSC enabled HDMI 2.1 connection, it can mean a lower manufacturing cost, with reduced need for interconnecting wires, reduced demand on power usage – thereby making stand-alone displays more efficient, or extending battery life in mobile devices – and a reduction in electromagnetic interference.

-DSC Over USB-C Could be the Future
+DSC Over USB-C Could Be the Future

 One of the major strengths of the DisplayPort standard, and by extension, Display Stream Compression, is that it can be used by other cables and ports.
 USB-C and Thunderbolt technologies leverage DisplayPort for their video and audio transmission in DP Alt Mode, and in turn, can make use of VESA DSC for greater resolution and refresh rate support.

 Thunderbolt and USB-C cables and hubs already leverage DisplayPort 1.4 with DSC to great effect, making it possible to link up to three 4K displays together using just a USB-C hub.
+Those connections can enable 8K over USB-C and Thunderbolt 3, but more recent releases with DisplayPort 2.0/2.1 alt mode support, and new USB-C connections, go far further.

 For more information on DisplayPort 2.0 and how it will take advantage of DSC, check out the Cable Matters guide to this next-generation connector technology.